agrc/Presentations/2015_Dev_Summit/outline.md

 ### Outline

+intro (Scott) | 1 min
+- Names and AGRC
+- outline of presentation?

-bower
+bower (Scott) | 2 min
-- Do we even need this one?
-It's been around a while
-- Maybe just a quick mention as a set up for grunt-esri-slurp
+- We use bower to manage all of our front end dependencies
+- show deps for deq-enviro
-    - Wouldn't it be nice if we could bower install esri
+- Wouldn't it be nice if we could bower install esri?

-grunt-esri-slurp
+grunt-esri-slurp (Steve) | 5 min
+- As close as you can get to bower install esri
 - http://gis.utah.gov/grunt-esri-slurp/

-AMD Butler
+AMD Butler (Scott) | 5 min
 - show adding modules by hand
-- show sorting
+- sorting
-- show adding
+- adding
-- show removing
+- removing
 - highlight esri modules and how grunt-esri-slurp made this possible

-saucelabs
-- maybe we don't need this one?
-- could just mention it

-travis-ci
+travis-ci (Steve) | 4 min
 - show .travis.yml
 - performance tip: container based architecture
 - show how grunt-esri-slurp makes it possible to run tests and do a build

-grunt-arcgis-press
-- will it be to a point that we can show it off?
+- build status on PR pages to prevent the merging of bad PR's
+- mention saucelabs

+grunt-arcgis-press (Steve or Scott) | 3 min
+- preview